rdkcentral/ut-core/README.md

 ## Source Tree `UT` Unit Test Directory

-The tests are defined into the following structure, as per the template from `template/ut_template/` , which can be copied to the root directory if your specific `rdk-component-haltest-xxx` directory for a baseline.
+The tests are defined into the following structure, as per the template from `template/ut_template/` , which can be copied to the root directory if your specific `haltest-xxx` directory for a baseline.

  ```bash
 ├── bin